 An expert clinical physiotherapist, my strong desire to uncover and clinically exploit novel mechanisms for optimizing recovery from persistent pain has led to a focus on understanding brain mechanisms, cognition and the lived experience.This was the basis for my PhD topic supervised by Prof G. Lorimer Moseley and Ass Prof Tasha Stanton, awarded in 2015.
-One comprehensive meta-analytic review from that period has had a large impact in the field, being cited over 200 times.
+One comprehensive meta-analytic review from that period has had a large impact in the field, being cited over 400 times.
 Since my PhD have extended my knowledge and developed expertise in brain imaging, brain stimulation and cognition during my postdoctoral position at The University of Adelaide (NHMRC Peter Doherty Early Career Fellowship; 2017-2021).
 The combination of clinical...
 Read more

 About me

 An expert clinical physiotherapist, my strong desire to uncover and clinically exploit novel mechanisms for optimizing recovery from persistent pain has led to a focus on understanding brain mechanisms, cognition and the lived experience.This was the basis for my PhD topic supervised by Prof G. Lorimer Moseley and Ass Prof Tasha Stanton, awarded in 2015.
-One comprehensive meta-analytic review from that period has had a large impact in the field, being cited over 200 times.
+One comprehensive meta-analytic review from that period has had a large impact in the field, being cited over 400 times.
 Since my PhD have extended my knowledge and developed expertise in brain imaging, brain stimulation and cognition during my postdoctoral position at The University of Adelaide (NHMRC Peter Doherty Early Career Fellowship; 2017-2021).
 The combination of clinical and fundamental science expertise places me in a unique position to straddle both basic science and clinical realms.
-My research focusses on uncovering human neurophysiological mechanisms that contribute to chronic pain and seeks to find novel ways to use this information in the clinical setting for optimisation of outcomes.
+One stream of my research focuses on uncovering human neurophysiological mechanisms that contribute to chronic pain and seeks to find novel ways to use this information in the clinical setting for optimisation of outcomes.

 About me